mspnp/cloud-design-patterns/docs/static-content-hosting.md

 # Static Content Hosting

-Deploy static content to a cloud-based storage service that can deliver these <<RBC: See comment above.>> directly to the client.
+Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 This can reduce the need for potentially expensive compute instances.

 ## Context and problem

 Web applications typically include some elements of static content.
 This static content might include HTML pages and other resources such as images and documents that are available to the client, either as part of an HTML page (such as inline images, style sheets, and client-side JavaScript files) or as separate downloads (such as PDF documents).

 Although web servers are well tuned to optimize requests through efficient dynamic page code execution and output caching, they still have to handle requests to download static content.
-This consumes <<RBC: Absorbs seems like an odd word choice.
-At first I changed to "uses" but I didn't want "uses...use.">> processing cycles that could often be put to better use.
+This consumes processing cycles that could often be put to better use.

 ## Solution